My-Mr-E/NessusValidator/README.md

 Version 2.0 is a complete rewrite of the tool.
 List of changes are below,

 * The tool now uses a dictionary to manage the plugin data and commands.
-* verbose option added for execution verbositiy (This will help to test if the timeout is correct)
+* verbose option added for execution verbosity (This will help to test if the timeout is correct)
 * Added a tag option to optionally tag false positives as false potiives for removal later.

 ## Currenly supported vulnerabilities/validations